 \section{Computational details}

-Nonlinear polynomial equations were solved numerically using the computational engine Maple from Scientific WorkPlace 5.5.
-All Figures were plotted with the computational engine MuPAD from Scientific WorkPlace 5.5.
-Curves shown in bifurcation diagrams in Figs. \ref{F3}, \ref{F5}, \ref {F7} were computed running DYNAMICS, program written by Helena E. Nusse and James A. Yorke, and our own programs written in Pascal.
+Nonlinear polynomial equations were solved numerically using the computational engine Maple 4.0 from the Scientific WorkPlace 4.0.
+Fig. \ref{FF5} was plotted by the computational engine Mathematica 9.0 installed in the High Performance Computing Cluster at Politechnika \'{S}wi\c{e}tokrzyska (Kielce University of Technology).
+Other figures were plotted with the computational engine MuPAD 4.0 from Scientific WorkPlace 5.5.
+Curves shown in bifurcation diagrams in Figs. \ref{FF7}, \ref{FF9} were computed by integrating numerically Eq. (\ref{eff}) running DYNAMICS, program written by Helena E. Nusse and James A. Yorke \cite{Nusse1997}, and our own programs written in Pascal.